 Our oldest black belt, Debbie, didn’t even get started training until just before her 50th Birthday after watching her children training with us from the sidelines for a few years.

-The year before last, we were very privileged to have Minowa Sensei visit our dojo too.
+A few years ago, we were very privileged to have Minowa Sensei visit our dojo too.
 Minowa Sensei is the most senior female in Chito-Ryu worldwide.
 So it was a great opportunity for some of the women of our dojo to get inspired.

 SIGN ON DAY CLASSES – Bookings Required: